ForestMars/Coda.to/README.md

 Not to be confused with features of a model, Codato platform features are standalone, *pluggable* modules (aka apps) which define a reactive front end and the machine learning callbacks it requires, and are automatically added simply by dropping them in the ```apps```  directory.
 Currently its main callback needs to be maually registered in server.py, but this will be autodetected as well, allowing apps to easily be added and/or swapped out unidrectionally.
 Martin Fowler is smiling his happy smile.

+In the current setup, some apps export layout as var and some expose as functon.
+Does it makes sense to support both? @Question

 **Codato includes the following apps by default:** (move app to ".inactive" folder to remove.)

 ### API